+Sunday, February 26, 2016 MOVIES

+'Eddie' comes to Edelweiss

+STARS STRIPES

+Page 15

+ers at the

+plays a comb

+Hays hopes U.S. military members will "enjoy seeing their cher

+ished mountain resort on the big

+screeo" and perhaps book their

+of Edelweiss Report in a film studio," he said.
+"It's a unique and

+special place that everyone should

+experience while stationed in Eprs in "Ecklie the Eagle."
+The

+took place there in March 2015

+own Edebeerse vacation.
+You can't re-create the mugic

+rope

-STARS STRIPES 'Eddie' comes to Edelweiss DOD resort in Bavaria portrays Calgary Olympic headquarters in 'Eddie the Eagle' By JOCANE CAMPENTER.
-Stere and Stripes n March 2015, a funsy thing happened to the Edel-wess Lodge and Resort, an Armed Forces Recreation Center at the foot of the Zugupitze mountain in Garmisch-Partenkirchen, Germany.
-The hotel and its grounds suddenly transformed nto a 1980s Olympic ski lodge in Germany's largest film studio Babelsberg, used Edelweiss to portray the 1988 Winter Olympic beadquarters in Calgary, Alberta, where British ski sumper Michael "Eddie" Edwards began his underdog Olympic journey depicted in "Eddie the Eagle."
+DOD resort in Bavaria portrays Calgary Olympic headquarters in 'Eddie the Eagle'

+By JOCENE CAMPENTER Sters and Stripes

+n March 2015, a funny thing happened to the Edel-wess Lodge and Resort, an Armed Forces Recreation Center at the foot of the Zugapitze mountain in Garmisch-Partenkirchen, Germany.
+The hotel and its grounds tuddenly transformed nto a 1980s Olympic ski lodge in Canada.

+Germany's largest film studio Babelsberg, used Edelweiss to partray the 1988 Winter Olympic headquarters in Calgary, Alberta, where British ski sumper Michael 'Eddie" Edwards began his underdog Olympic journey depicted in "Eddie the Eagle."
 In one day, the company seven scenes at the resort.

-To make the transformation, the filmmaters had to work some movie magic.
-Hundreds of extras - including 75 Edelweiss employees ranging from housekeepers to desk clerks to ski instructors donned 1980s outfits to portray Olympic ski teams, fans, security guards and judges.
-Decades-old buses and was rolled in, and the film crew hauled in retro laguage, skis and Olympic emblems and flags.
-At least 25 trucks swarmed the Edelweiss grounds with film The main medification to the resort involved replacing a large sled above the main lobby fireplace with Olympic Rings, which also were hung above the hetel's front deck.
-Filmmakers also ringed up a giant lighting blimp in the main lobby and covered all telitale 21st-century gadgets, such as ATMs and flat television screens, with Olympic props.
-"Walking into the Edelweiss eras, trucks and people walking around in '80s outfits made you feel like you might have just taken a trip in a time machine," said Brad Hays, marketing manager for Edelweiss (edelweisslodgeguests who showed up to check in chually ended up being taken to the dressing room and put in ski outfits to be extras in the movie It's a pretty fun addition to your racation to be included in a bigbaddet film."
-Nearby, some Edelweins staff, who are Department of Defense employees, portrived siciers at jump, where the movie's meanstar, Hugh Jackman, filmed scenes as Bronson Peary, the rewho helped Edwards achieve his dream of competing in the 1988 Winter Olympics.
-Hays said the locals were delighted to sture the snowy Bavarian location with Jackman and found him "extremely approach Meanwhile, Taron Egerton, who plays Edwards in the film, was all business during the day of shooting, opting to stay in his dressing room between breaks in
+To make the transformation, the filmmakers had to work some movie magic.
+Hundreds of extras - including 75 Edebweiss employces ranging from housekeepers to desk clerks to ski instructors donned 1980s outfits to portray Olympic ski teams, fans, security guards and judges.
+Decades-old buses and vans rolled in, and the film crew bauled in retro laggage, skis and Olympic emblems and

+flags.
+At least 25 trucks swarmed

+the Edelweiss grounds with film poruinment The main modification to the resort involved replacing a large sled above the main lobby fireplace with Olympic Rings, which also were hung above the hotel's front deck.
+Filmmakers also ringed up a giant lighting blimp in the main lobby and covered

+screens, with Olympic props.
+"Walking into the Edelweiss Resort with all the lights, camerzs, trucks and people walking around in '80s outfits made you feel like you might have just taken a trip in a time machine," said Brad Hays, marketing manager for Edebweiss (edebweisslodgeandresort.com).
+"Some of our guests who showed up to check in ctually ended up being taken to the dressing room and put is ski outfits to be extras in the movie.
+Nearby, some Edelweiss staff,

+who helped Edwards achieve his dream of competing in the 1988 Winter Olympics.
+Hays said the locals were delighted to share the snowy Bavarian location with Jackman and found him "extremely approach Meanwhile, Taron Egerton,

+who plays Edwards in the film, was all business during the day of shooting, opting to stay in his dressing room between breaks in

-In March 2015, German film company Babelsberg brought not only movie retro-looking buses, vans and ski goar to Edebeelse Lodge and Resort in G Germany.
-The company filmed seven scenes for "Eddie the Eagle" at the Hays said the most amazing thing about having Edelweiss turned into a movie set was seeing just how much coordination, personnel and confement were needed to create a few seconds of "There are dedicated staff for every role and it is all extremely well-choroographed," he said. actor will be so the director of photography can focus with the camera.
-There is one staff member responsible for just the camera lens, one staff member to push the dolly the camera sits on and on and on."
-Now that the movie has hit AAFES theaters, you can bet that plenty of American Edelweiss employees are packing the seats. ished mountain resort on the big screen" and perhaps book their oven Edebosiss vacation.
-You can't re-create the mugic of Edelweiss Resort in a film studio," be said.
-"It's a unique and special place that everyone should experience while stationed in Eu-
+In March 2015, German film company Babelsberg brought not only movie retro-looking buses, vans and ski goar to Eckelweise Lodge and Resort in G Germany.
+The company filmed seven scanes for "Eckle the Eagle" at the ort in Carminel odge in the B

+just sits in place where the main

+actor will be so the director of

+photography can focus with the

+camera.
+There is one staff member responsible for just the camera ions, one staff member to push the dolly the camera sits on

+AAFES theaters, you can het that

+plenty of American Edelweiss

+employees are packing the seats.